 Miss Jenssen conducted a careful search for the right weight of raw silk, measured the various lateral dimensions of Miss Newmar, and stitched some two-and-a-half yards of material into an approximate size 12 by exercising artful tuckings, seaming, and hemmings.
 An elastic rims the strapless bodice and the sheet fastens with strategically placed hooks and eyes.

-The fate of the remaining 15 episodes remains unknown.
-Will they, too, eventually see the light of day?
+The fate of the remaining 15 episodes remains a mystery.
+Are they truly lost forever or will they, too, eventually see the light of day?

 2 Adams, Val.
 “News of TV-Radio: A Laughing Matter.”
 New York Times.
 15 Mar.
 1964: X19.